 While we all might be curious about the best plunger or probiotic tampon or cold-sore remedy, it can be difficult to discuss these more personal items.
 That’s why we’re tackling Things We Don’t Talk About, a series in which we track down the best hygiene-, sex-, and bodily function–related things we all need but might be too embarrassed to ask about.
 Today, recommendations on the best condoms (just in time for Valentine’s Day).

 Several of our experts brought up Skyn non-latex condoms.
-Porn actor Brett Rossi is, like many, allergic to latex, and says Skyn (made by Lifestyles) is best for managing reactions.
+Adult film actor Brett Rossi is, like many, allergic to latex, and says Skyn (made by LifeStyles) is best for managing reactions.
 It’s estimated (by the American Latex Allergy Association) that only around one percent of the general population has a real allergy, but many still report some kind of reaction.
-But beyond that, non-latex condoms also get better marks for pairing with lubricant and for allowing more sensation.
+Beyond that, non-latex condoms also get better marks for pairing with lubricant and for allowing more sensation.
 Emily Morse, who hosts a sex-and-relationships podcast, attributes that to their heat transference.
 “The best part is that the polyisoprene material transfers heat really well, so they feel very natural,” she says.
 Nicole Tammelleo, a sex therapist, says that while polyisoprene was previously thought of as just a latex alternative, it’s actually stretchier than latex and many actually find it to provide more sensation.
 The $12 price tag here is for a 24-pack.

-The best eco-friendly condoms
+Best eco-friendly condoms

 Sustain Naturals are ultrathin latex condoms that are lubricated on both sides.
 Emily Nagoski, author of Come As You Are: The Surprising New Science That Will Transform Your Sex Life, says, “They’re conscious of environmental impact, fair trade, and work great.”
 They are also vegan, gluten-free, paraben-free, and Goop-approved (if you prefer to get it on like Gwyneth).
 Sex and relationship coach Dominique D’Vita adds that the brand is “vagina-friendly and Earth-friendly.
 They donate 10 percent of your purchase to women’s health organizations”, making Sustain Naturals the most sustainable, conscientious condom at an affordable price point.